What is a 911 dispatcher?

 Types of 911 dispatchers

-Most 911 dispatchers work in an operations call center, or a PSAP, where they handle calls for all types of emergencies and provide the same type of service to callers, regardless of what part of the country they work in.
-Some call centers may only handle calls for one agency, such as the police or fire department.
-Other 911 dispatchers who work in small towns might work out of a police station or a fire department building.
+Most 911 dispatchers work in an operations call center, or a PSAP, where they handle calls for all types of emergencies and provide the same type of service to callers, regardless of what part of the country they work in, for enforcement agencies.
+Some call centers may only handle calls for one department, such as the police or fire department.
+Other dispatchers who work in small towns might work out of a police station or a fire department building.

 The earning potential for a 911 dispatcher can vary greatly depending on geographic location, education, experience, skill level, and certifications.